piccoloaiutante/metalsmith-annotate/README.md

 [![standard][standard-badge]][standard-url]
 [![nearform][nearform-badge]][nearform-url]

 Metalsmith Annotate is a MetalSmith plugin for creating html files from code annotation.
-It has been designed to wrk with js files but i plan to expad support for other languages.
+It based on [docco](https://www.npmjs.com/package/docco) library and  it has been designed to work with js files but i plan to expad support for other languages.

 ## Installation